riteshn96/multi-cloud-kubernetes-pipeline/README.md

     2. Select the package and go into its **"Package settings"**.
     3. Change the package visibility from **Private to Public**.
     4. Use the **"Connect repository"** feature to manually link the package to this source code repository.
 Subsequent pushes will now update the linked package automatically.
+    ### EKS Unsupported Kubernetes Version Error

+*   **Issue:** The initial `terraform apply` failed with the error `InvalidParameterException: unsupported Kubernetes version 1.22`.
+*   **Analysis:** This error indicated that AWS EKS no longer supports the creation of new clusters with Kubernetes version 1.22, which was specified in the Terraform module.
+Cloud providers regularly deprecate older versions for security and support reasons.
+*   **Solution:** I resolved this by updating the `cluster_version` parameter in the `terraform/main.tf` file from `"1.22"` to a currently supported version, `"1.27"`.
+After this one-line code change, running `terraform apply` again was successful.
+*   **Lesson Learned:** Infrastructure as Code makes resolving such issues straightforward and repeatable.
+It also underscores the need to consult cloud provider documentation for supported versions when defining resources.

 ---